-The 96-mile West Highland Way trail is a great balance between challenge and reward no matter how many days you choose to spend walking.
-The most important thing is to tailor the challenge to suit you best by identifying the itinerary that has the appropriate miles per day for your ability and enjoyment levels!
+The 96-mile West Highland Way trail is a great balance between challenge and reward, no matter how many days you choose to spend hiking.
+We’ve designed a variety of trips with different durations so you can choose the challenge to suit you.

-The 8-day adventure averages 12 miles per day, which allows you a little more time to take in the sights and sounds of the West Highland Way.
-As mentioned, the main differences with this trip and the 7-day is that the day walking over the Rannoch Moor is split in two, turning the daunting 20-mile day into more manageable walks.
-Given the popularity of the 7 & 8 day itineraries, you will start to find familiar faces as you walk during the day or visit the restaurants and pubs each night.
-It is a great trip for building up the outstanding camaraderie that long-distance walking can offer.
+This adventure averages 12 miles per day, which allows you a little more time to take in the sights and sounds of the West Highland Way.
+The main differences with this tour and the shorter ones is that the day hiking over the impressive Rannoch Moor is split in two, turning the daunting 20-mile day into more manageable hikes.
+You’ll start to find familiar faces whilst hiking or in the restaurants and pubs each night, adding to the outstanding camaraderie that long-distance hiking offers.

-This itinerary eases you in a bit more gently while allowing you to take more time on each section of the walk.
+This itinerary eases you in a bit more gently while allowing you to take more time on each section of the trail.
 The first few days are stretched out here to build up strength in your legs and let you get into the swing of things a little easier.
-The biggest distinguishing factor is that the 14mile day from Drymen to Rowardennan is split down into two with a night in Balmaha.
-If you are not used to daily walking and are worried about how your legs will fare, then it may be an idea to choose this itinerary and break yourself into the walk.
+The biggest distinguishing factor is that the 14 mile day from Drymen to Rowardennan is split down into two with a night in Balmaha.
+If you’re not used to daily hiking and are worried about how your legs will cope, then it may be an idea to choose this itinerary and ease yourself into the hiking days.

 This is the longest hiking itinerary that we offer on the West Highland Way.
 The extra night breaks the tricky 14-mile section from Rowardennan to Inverarnan into two days.
 You hike to the lakeside hotel at Inversnaid, where we arrange a transfer to your accommodation.
 This is a great itinerary for those who have the time to enjoy the full route, but want to have short hiking days to best enjoy the trail, towns, and accommodations along the way.